sbmpost/AutoRaise-UI/README.md

 `sudo port install AutoRaise`

-This installs the app bundle (which includes a copy of the AutoRaise cli binary) into your Applications folder.
-If you want the cli also to be installed for use on the command line, please select the "cli" variant:
+This installs the menubar app bundle (which includes a copy of the upstream AutoRaise cli binary) into your Applications folder and symlinks the cli into the Path, usually into `/opt/local/bin`

-`sudo port install AutoRaise +cli`

 ## Building from source